-Sound energy is energy released by the vibration of objects, and measured in a unit called joules.
+Sound energy is the energy released by the vibration of objects, and measured in a unit called joules.
 Sound is a wave, and it has oscillating compressions and displacement, being able to store both kinetic energy and potential energy.

 That’s the quick definition of sound energy, but to better understand sound energy, it would be helpful to take a closer look at the structure of sound and how it interacts with objects, as well as how it stores and releases energy.